Note: This blog is heavily inspired by this blog post from strapi

 Create Strapi Project

-Run this command on an empty folder to create a Strapi project called cms
+Run this command on an empty folder to create a Strapi project called cms and wait for Strapi to create itself.

 bashnpx create-strapi-app cms --quickstart

-If Strapi hasn't run yet, use this command in cms
+If Strapi hasn't run yet, use this command in cms folder.

 bashnpm run develop